Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.7Location

-Why for a family holiday — The Ritz-Carlton Maui, Kapalua, opened in 1992 on a 50-acre cliffside estate above Honolua Bay (the north-west coast's most-protected snorkel beach) and is the brand's family-flagship in Hawaii.
-Four hundred and sixty-three rooms and suites across the multi-building complex, the …
+Why for a family holiday: The Ritz-Carlton Maui, Kapalua, opened in 1992 on a 50-acre cliffside estate above Honolua Bay (the north-west coast's most-protected snorkel beach) and is the brand's family-flagship in Hawaii.
+Four hundred and sixty-three rooms and suites across the multi-building complex; the environmental kids' programme and the cooler, quieter Kapalua microclimate set it apart from the Wailea strip.

 Best room: Cliff House (the four-bedroom rental property, the multi-generational flagship) or Two-Bedroom Suite for the family-of-four.